simplyhexagonal/short-unique-id/README.md

 # Deno Short UUID Module

-This is a random UUID reneration module which allows you to set your own dictionary and length.
+This is a random UUID generation module which allows you to set your own dictionary and length.

 ## Platform Support